Occupational Performance: Community (OCCP2084)

 2hr lecture/week, equivalent of 2hr tutorial/week

-Written report (50%), oral assessment (50%) and group facilitation skills competencies assessment (Pass / Fail)
+Written report (50%), oral assessment (50%) and in class actvities and group facilitation skills competencies assessment (Pass / Fail)

 Faculty/department permission required?